mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/sensible-browser.md

 - Open a new window of the default browser `sensible-browser`

-- Open a url in the default browser
+- Open a URL in the default browser
 `sensible-browser {{url}}`